Re-Diss/IcebergAppBot/README.md

 python -m venv venv
 venv\Scripts\activate
-pip install -r requirements.txt copy .env-example .env
+pip install -r requirements.txt python main.py
-# Here you must specify your API_ID and API_HASH, the rest is taken by default
-python main.py
 Next:
 - In the terminal, press 3 to create a new session